joeriddles/chi-api-middleware/README.md

 # chi-api-middleware

-Middleware for Chi that retrieves the API before the request is made
+Middleware for Chi that retrieves the API before the request is handled.

 ---